olgapombo/olgapombo.github.io/research/projects.md

 #### International scientific meetings

-* Member of the organizing committee of the international colloquium “Leituras da Modernidade”, put forward by the Centre for the History of Culture of the New University of Lisbon, held at Franco-Portuguese Institute, Lisbon, 1987.
+* Member of the organizing committee of the **International Colloquium Leituras da Modernidade**, put forward by the "Centre for the History of Culture" of the New University of Lisbon, held at Franco-Portuguese Institute, Lisbon, 1987.
-* Member of the organizing committee of the international symposium on “Communication, Meaning and Knowledge”, put forward by the Portuguese Society for Philosophy in collaboration with the Portuguese Association for Communication Development (APDC), held at Forum Picoas, Lisbon, 1989.
+* Member of the organizing committee of the **International Symposium on Communication, Meaning and Knowledge**, put forward by the Portuguese Society for Philosophy in collaboration with the "Portuguese Association for Communication Development (APDC)", held at Forum Picoas, Lisbon, 1989.
-* Member of the organizing committee of the international colloquium “Ethics and Scientific Research”, put forward by the “Associação de Ciência e Tecnologia para o Desenvolvimento (ACTD)”, held at Forum Picoas, Lisbon, November 1989.
+* Member of the organizing committee of the **International Colloquium Ethics and Scientific Research**, put forward by the “Associação de Ciência e Tecnologia para o Desenvolvimento (ACTD)”, held at Forum Picoas, Lisbon, November 1989.
-* Member of the organizing committee of the international colloquium “Descartes, Leibniz and Modernity”, put forward by the Department of Philosophy of the Faculty of Letters, University of Lisbon, 1996.
+* Member of the organizing committee of the **International colloquium “Descartes, Leibniz and Modernity**, put forward by the Department of Philosophy of the Faculty of Letters, University of Lisbon, 1996.
-* Co-organizer of the international colloquium “On the idea of University”, put forward by the Department of Education of the FCUL, held at Recktorship of the University of Lisbon, November 1999.
+* Co-organizer of the international colloquium **On the idea of University**, put forward by the Department of Education of the FCUL, held at Recktorship of the University of Lisbon, November 1999.
-* Coordinator of the international seminar Encyclopedia and Hypertext, put forward by the FCT research project “Enciclopédia e Hipertexto” (1999-2002), held at FCUL (13 sessions)
+* Coordinator of the international seminar **Encyclopedia and Hypertext**, put forward by the FCT research project “Enciclopédia e Hipertexto” (1999-2002), held at FCUL (13 sessions)
 * Coordinator of the international workshop “Two philosophers of Science.
 Franco Selleri and Daniel Andler”, put forward by the CFCUL, held at FCUL, 8 e 9 June 2005.
 * Member of the scientific committee of the international colloquium on "Lei, Segurança e Disciplina.
 Trinta anos depois de Vigiar e Punir de Michel Foucault", put forward by the CFCUL RG “Philosophy in the Human Sciences”, held at the French-Portuguese Institute, Lisbon, 23-25 November 2005.
 * Co-organizer of the international colloquium “O Curso Conimbricense e a sua Tradição.
 Jornadas de Estudo”, put forward by the CFCUL together with the Center for the History of Sciences of the University of Lisbon, held at the Lisbon Science Museum, April 2006.